albertosantini/argo-trading-plugin-seed/README.md

 ### Events

+The events are handled in `lib/main.js` and, usually, the plugin developer should not modify it.

 - `argo.register` Told by plugin to register the plugin.
 - `argo.unregister` Told by plugin to unregister the plugin.
 - `argo.status` Told by Argo to get the plugin status.